The Wild Coast

 When forensic scientist Rhona MacLeod is brought in to analyse a shallow grave on Scotland’s west coast, she is disturbed by a bundle of twigs crafted into a stickman and left in the victim’s mouth.

-As a young woman is reported missing from a nearby campsite with another sinister figurine left in her van, it seems that someone is targeting wild campers.
-An idyllic coastline that used to offer peaceful serenity, has now become a hunting ground.
+Then, when a young woman is reported missing from a nearby campsite with another sinister figurine left in her van, it seems that someone is targeting wild campers.
+An idyllic coastline known for providing peace and serenity, now the area is a hunting ground.

 All the while a young woman’s life is on the line and the clock is ticking . . .